Pavan Kumar T V

 From Job Replacement to Human Enhancement

-The real question isn't "What jobs will AI replace?" but "How can AI enhance human capabilities across domains?"
-The answer: dramatically—if we think in terms of translation, not replacement.
+The better question isn't "What jobs will AI replace?" but "How can AI improve human capabilities across domains?"
+The answer: dramatically, if we think in terms of translation instead of replacement.

 The Risk of Over-Automation

-Here's the problem with complete automation: when we fully automate certain activities and remove humans from them, within a few months those humans have completely moved on.
-If we ever need to bring them back to that work, we can't—they've lost the capability and context.
+Here's the problem with complete automation: when we remove humans from an activity for a few months, they move on.
+If we need them back later, they return without context and without fluency.

 I'm not suggesting we block progress or reject the industrial revolution's benefits.
 But we need to keep critical thinking with us.
 Looking back at the industrial revolution, the internet, mobile, and now AI, there's a clear pattern: automate the non-differentiated work, but keep design with humans.